clcoffey/innershift.github.io/content/english/blog/25-11-25-Midlife-Crisis.md

 title: "The Midlife Crisis is a Lie: It's Not a Breakdown, It's a Breakthrough"
 date: 2025-11-25T10:00:00+06:00
 # post image
-#image: "images/blog/midlife-breakthrough.jpg"
+image: "images/blog/midlife-breakthrough.jpg"
 # author
 author: "Cristina Coffey"
 # post type (regular/featured)
 type: "regular"
 # meta description
-description: "What we call a midlife crisis isn’t a breakdown—it’s a sacred breakthrough.
-Learn how to recognize this transition and begin your InnerShift."
+description: "The midlife crisis is not a breakdown—it's a breakthrough and sacred invitation.
+Learn how to navigate this transition toward authenticity and reclaim your true self."
 tags:
   - midlife
   - transition